carpentries-incubator/lesson-R-packaging/_episodes/01-introduction.md

 keypoints:
 - "An R package is a research project in a specific folder structure"
 - "The value of packages is in applying a standard to this folder structure"
-- "RStudio is a useful IDE that helps you package your project"
+- "RStudio is a useful editor that helps you package your project"
 ---

 Picture yourself starting a new programming project.